CSC207-2022F-UofT/course-project-fitbook/README.md

  - Follow users' who interest you, and build a following!
  - View your own and other users' profiles!

+**NOTE: When searching, the query must contain a body part (case sensitive) in order to see body parts, refer to the bubbled body parts in existing posts.**

 # Getting Started
 Fitbook requires Java 11, which can be installed [here](oracle.com/java/technologies/downloads/#java11).